-On Wednesday, August 26, 2020, please join AIR for a demonstration of the U.S. PIAAC Skills Map: State and County Indicators of Adult Literacy and Numeracy, a new interactive data tool recently released by the National Center for Education Statistics (NCES).
-The discussion will cover the potential uses of the data from a policy and research perspective, which relates to the workforce, adult basic education, and training.
+On Wednesday, August 26, 2020, AIR hosted a demonstration of the U.S. PIAAC Skills Map: State and County Indicators of Adult Literacy and Numeracy, a new interactive data tool recently released by the National Center for Education Statistics (NCES).
+The discussion covered the potential uses of the data from a policy and research perspective, which relates to the workforce, adult basic education, and training.

 The Skills Map provides easy access to new information about the literacy and numeracy proficiency of adults ages 16-74 in all 50 states, the District of Columbia, and all 3,141 counties across the United States as well as the ability to view side-by-side comparisons of performance for individual states and counties.

-Registrants will be given the opportunity to submit questions during the webinar.
+Registrants were given the opportunity to submit questions during the webinar.

 Presenter: Tom Krenzke, Skills Map expert, Vice President and Senior Statistician, Westat

 Discussant: Cheryl Keenan, Director of Adult Education and Literacy, Office of Career, Technical, and Adult Education, U.S. Department of Education

 Discussant: Monica Mean, Education Research Analyst, Office of Career, Technical, and Adult Education, U.S. Department of Education

 Moderator: Holly Xie, Program Officer, National Center for Education Statistics, U.S. Department of Education